multirobot-use/mission_planner/README.md

 ## Monitoring the Behaviour Tree execution with Groot

-There is a Make recipe for launching a Groot node to monitor the execution of the BT in real time or replay a log file.
+There is a Make recipe to launch a Groot node that monitors the execution of the Behavior Trees in real time or replays a log file.

 ```bash
 make groot
 ```

-To monitor a BT we just has to specify:
+To monitor a Behavior Tree, you just has to specify:

 * Server IP: localhost
 * Publisher Port: 1666 + (ID - 1) * 2
 * Server Port: 1667 + (ID - 1) * 2

-E.g. for the UAV_1:
+E.g., for the UAV_1:

 * Server IP: localhost
 * Publisher Port: 1666
 * Server Port: 1667

 **Note**: fbl log files are stored in `~/.ros` and are named as `bt_trace_uav_` + ID + `.fbl`

-## References

-<a id="1">[1]</a>
-Calvo, A., Silano, G., & Capitán, J. (2022, June).
-Mission planning and execution in heterogeneous teams of aerial robots supporting power line inspection operations.
-In 2022 International Conference on Unmanned Aircraft Systems (ICUAS) (pp. 1644-1649).
-IEEE.